Oxford railway station: Project Evergreen 3

 In August 2008 Chiltern Railways announced Project Evergreen 3, a proposal to construct a 0.25 mi chord between the Oxford to Bicester Line and the Chiltern Main Line, to allow a new Oxford to London Marylebone service to run via Bicester Village and High Wycombe.
 Work began in 2014; the project, which included reinstatement of double track between Bicester and Oxford, was completed in 2015 as far as the new station at Oxford Parkway and the service from here to Bicester and Marylebone commenced on 26 October 2015.
 Services to Oxford were planned to start in Spring 2016, although locals objected to the extra noise that would be caused.
 Network Rail completed the final stages of infrastructure work in the Wolvercote Tunnel and Peartree areas in September 2016, and Chiltern Railways began services from Oxford to Oxford Parkway on 11 December 2016.

 East West Rail

-The Chiltern route out of Oxford is shared with the western section of East West Rail, which reuses part of historic Varsity Line route between Oxford and Cambridge.
-The initial services are planned to commence in 2023, calling at Winslow and Bletchley, then Milton Keynes Central or Bedford.
+The Chiltern route out of Oxford is shared with the western section of East West Rail, which reuses part of the historic Varsity Line route between Oxford and Cambridge.
+The initial services are planned to commence in 2025, calling at Winslow and Bletchley, then Milton Keynes Central or Bedford.
 Extension to Cambridge is planned, but not scheduled.
+In March 2025, the Department of Transport announced that the service would be operated by Chiltern Railways.
+Chiltern expects the service to become operational in late 2025.